ryomuk/read4001/README.md

 # read4001
-A simple ROM reader for Intel 4001(MSC-4) vintage mask ROM using Raspberry Pi
+A simple ROM reader for Intel 4001(MSC-4) vintage mask ROM using Teensy 4.1